astupidmoose/btcpay_taxreport-for-woocommerce/Readme.md

 This plugin allows your clients to download transaction history.
 It's main purpose is to allow the client to be able to get the following fields for reporting purposes:

-- Order Number
+Order Number
-- Order Status
+Order Status
-- Order Date
+Order Date
-- Email (Billing)
+Email (Billing)
-- Order Total
+Order Total
-- Order Total Tax Amount (Sales Tax)
+Order Total Tax Amount (Sales Tax)
-- BTC Address
+BTC Address
-- BTC Amount
+BTC Amount
-- BTC Rate
+BTC Rate

-This plugin only shows orders which have had the "Date_Paid" field set, to make sure cancelled orders and orders which are not paid are not included.
+This plugin only shows orders which have had the "Date_Paid" fieldset, to make sure cancelled orders and orders which are not paid are not included.

 This plugin only shows the BTC amounts/equivalents.
-This will not show Altcoin payments, but will show their BTC equivelants.
+This will not show Altcoin payments but will show their BTC equivalents.

 ### Editing Customer Area: